RECOBI –Renovation of complex geometry buildings with additive manufacturing–

 Synopsis

 RECOBI aims to produce a cyber-physical twin prototypes to renovate complex geometry building with additive manufacturing.
-The prototypes should be the proof of concept for the realisation of an isolated green roof on a hyperboloid building.
+The prototypes should be the proof of concept for the realisation of an isolated green roof on a para- or hyperboloid building.

 At first a Lidar based digital twin of the roof should be executed.
 Based on this a simulation of the roof covering should be produced.
 The roof covering is a multilayer which main part is an additive manufactured mineral tile.
 The tile protect an insulation layer and support the vegetation layer.
 In the steepest part of the roof, the geometry of this second mineral shell will act as protection against landslides.